Slavko12345/test_task/README.md

-# Test task for course
+# Test task for the course

 1. The model is a single LSTM block that takes as input word tokens and outputs predicted text readability.